-Leadership, Organizing and Action: Leading Change
+Leadership, Organizing and Action: Leading Change (Online)

 Effective organizing requires an understanding of how to identify, recruit and develop leadership, build community around that leadership and harness the power from the resources of that community.